microsoft/FluidFramework/packages/dds/sequence/src/plan-for-updating-interval-api.md

 - `OverlappingSequenceIntervalsIndex`

-- `SequenceIntervalIndexes`: store the namespace contains specialiazations of indexes which support spatial queries specifically for `SequenceInterval`s.
+- `SequenceIntervalIndexes`: store the namespace contains specialiazations of indexes which support spatial queries specifically for `SequenceInterval`.

 4. Move `IntervalCollectionFactory` and `SequenceIntervalCollectionFactory` to separate files, which are responsible for creating instances of various types of IntervalCollection